jpmiguel/react-hub-1/README.md

 | **onCancel()**          | function    | No          | Called when the connect flow is closed without an account being linked.
 | **onClose()**           | function    | No          | Called every time the connect flow is closed regardless of whether an account has been linked or not.

+## Contribute & Release

+This repose uses [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).
+The repo use semantic-release and the package version is automatically determined based on the commit messages.

 ## Release